DanWertheimer/danwertheimer.github.io/_posts/2019-05-04-rapid-model-prototyping-with-deep-feature-synthesis-and-xgboost---titanic-style.markdown

 The goal of **Rapid Prototyping** is simple:
 <p style="text-align: center;"><strong>What is the simplest and fastest model implementation that will give us a baseline working prototype?</strong></p>

-The concern any data science will have now is that: We want to build a model but we have yet to focus on that data.
+The concern any data scientist will have now is that: We want to build a model but we have yet to focus on that data.
 And without knowledge of the problem domain, how can we determine what features we should generate and use to implement this solution?
 I'll answer the question of feature selection shortly, but first let's look at how we'll automatically generate meaningful features.

 ## Deep Feature Synthesis
 Invented by MIT and first showcased in 2015, [Deep Feature Synthesis](http://www.jmaxkanter.com/static/papers/DSAA_DSM_2015.pdf) was originally designed to speed up the process of building predictive models on multi-table datasets.